 - Blackboard Collaborate is an interactive and collaborative web conferencing tool built inside of Blackboard, Atlantic Cape's learning management system.
-For training and support of Blackboard Collaborate, contact your Instructional Technologist. - The College provides a Zoom account to all new hires.
-If a returning adjunct does not yet have an account, contact Sandi Greco at greco@atlanticcape.edu from your college email to request an account.
+For training and support of Blackboard Collaborate, contact your Instructional Technologist. - The College provides a Zoom account to all faculty.
+If a returning adjunct does not have an account, contact Sandi Greco at greco@atlanticcape.edu from your college email.
 Faculty currently using Zoom may continue to do so, but are encouraged to learn Blackboard Collaborate, as Zoom may not be available in future years.